 Carrie Rhodes is the owner of CDR Farms, which is managed by Rhodes River Ranch, which is dedicated to breeding, raising and training future world champion performance horses.
 Carrie was a founding member of the Seattle UNICEF Advisory Circle.
 She now serves on the US Fund for UNICEF’s Northwest Board and is a volunteer leader of The Eliminate Project for the US Fund for UNICEF.
 Carrie attended Scripps College and Pace University’s Lienhard School of Nursing.
 Carrie also serves on the Board of Trustees for the National Multiple Sclerosis Society, Northwest Chapter and on the Board of trustees for Billings Middle School.
 She has two daughters and one son.

 Ezra Teshome is an entrepreneur who has earned accolades worldwide for his philanthropic endeavors and efforts within Africa to impact the lives of children.
 He is passionate about global health issues, particularly focusing on the eradication of polio and bringing clean water to villages in rural Ethiopia.
 He has served notably on the board of several organizations, as well as a university.
 Professionally, Ezra has built a successful insurance and financial services business for over 35 years.
 He is also very involved in his local Ethiopian community, where he helped build the first church and establish the community center.
 As a testament to his contributions to society, Ezra has been awarded with many of the highest honors in his community, including the World Affairs Council World Citizen Award; Seattle University’s Alumni Community Service Award; the Rotary Service above Self Award; International service award for world polio free Award, Martin Luther Jr. Distinguished service Award from UW Science center and being named a Time Magazine Global Health Hero.
 Ezra served as the District Governor 2013-14 of Rotary District 5030.
-He is married to Yobi and they have 4 children and 3 grandchildren.
+He and his wife Yobi have four children and three grandchildren.